-Open-CIM uses a distributed control strategy as follows:
+OpenCIM uses a distributed control strategy as follows:

 - Each Station Manager PC runs a set of device drivers that control the devices at its station. - A PLC controls the operation of the conveyor. - The CIM Manager provides the highest level of control and integrates the activities of the entire cell.
-It sends command messages to Station Manager PCs and the PLC.
-These units attempt to execute the command and respond back with status messages describing the results.
+It sends command messages to the various device drivers via the network.
+These units attempt to execute the command and respond with status messages describing the results.

-The following figure illustrates the flow of information in the Open-CIM system.
+The following figure illustrates the flow of information in the OpenCIM system.

-Figure 8: Open-CIM Software Model - Information Flow
+Figure 2-8: OpenCIM Software Model - Information Flow